Kai Ploeger

 • Bib

-Klink, P.; Wolf, F.; Ploeger, K.; Peter, J.; Pajarinen, J. (submitted).
+Klink, P.; Wolf, F.; Ploeger, K.; Peters, J.; Pajarinen, J. (submitted).
 Tracking Control for a Spherical Pendulum via Curriculum Reinforcement Learning, Submitted to the IEEE Transactions on Robotics (T-Ro).

 • Bib